friflo/Friflo.Json.Fliox/.github/info.md

 ### Description
 JSON Fliox - a .NET library for simple & performant access to NoSQL databases.
-ORM + Database Hub with Schema support.
+With ORM, Database Hub & Schema support.

 ### Website